 - Insurance bonds

-Some SIPPs can also raise a mortgage against property, with the rent going towards paying down the loan and the costs of running the property.
+Some SIPPs can also raise a mortgage against property.
+The rent will go towards paying down the loan and the costs of running the property.

 Things to consider about SIPPs for expats

-As a SIPP is a personal pension, you are not required to live in the UK to be able to invest into one.
-But there are a few important considerations if you do not live in the UK and are thinking about a SIPP.
+A SIPP is a personal pension.
+You are not required to live in the UK to be able to invest into one.
+However, there are important considerations if you do not live in the UK and are thinking about using a SIPP.

-1. As SIPPs are held in the UK, they do not offer currency flexibility and all investments and payments must be in Pounds Sterling.
-This means that if you end up retiring abroad and spending your income in a foreign currency, your income will be subject to fluctuations in value due to the exchange rates.
+1. SIPPs are held in the UK and as a result they do not offer currency flexibility.
+Consequently, all investments and payments must be in GBP.
+Furthermore, if you end up retiring abroad and spending your income in a foreign currency, your income will be subject to fluctuations in value due to the exchange rates.

-Conversely, if you are paying into your SIPP while earning in foreign currency and the value of the pound falls, the amount you are actually investing could increase.
+In contrast, if you are paying into your SIPP while earning in a foreign currency and the value of the pound falls, the amount you are actually investing could consequently increase.

 2. SIPPs abide by UK pension rules and as such are affected by any changes the UK Government makes to pension rules.
 A recent example of this would be the changes to the Lifetime Pension Allowance that saw a reduction in the allowance from £1.25m to £1m.

-3. When drawing an income from your SIPP you will still be subject to UK income tax when drawing funds from your pension.
-As previously mentioned, if you no longer live in the UK, your income may also be subject to tax in your country of residence as well so it’s important to understand the local tax rules, as well as those in the UK before making a decision about how to draw an income from a SIPP.
+3. When drawing an income from your SIPP you will still be subject to UK income tax.
+If you no longer live in the UK, your income may also be subject to tax in your country of residence.
+Hence it is critical to understand the local tax rules as well as those in the UK.
+You can then make an informed choice about how to draw an income from your SIPP.

-4. Many expats will speak to a financial adviser when making a decision about their retirement plans.
+4. Many expats will speak to a financial adviser while making a decision about their retirement plans.
+They will do this because it is a very complex and critical area.
 If you are seeking advice from an adviser in the UK, remember that they may not be fully aware of all the opportunities for expats.

 Speak to us for a review

-If you are thinking about setting up a SIPP or have a SIPP and want more information about your options, get in touch with us today.
+Contact us if you are thinking about setting up a SIPP or already have a SIPP.
+We can provide more information about your options and establish any potential areas for attention.